MafConQuest/txt-to-voice/README.md

-# 🎤 TXT-To-Voice - Professional Text-to-Speech
+# 🎤 TXT-To-Voice: Professional Text-to-Speech

 **Convert any text to natural speech with a simple hotkey!**